radiant-rstats/radiant.data/inst/app/tools/help/manage.md

 If the data is available in R's global workspace (e.g., you opened a data set in Rstudio and then started Radiant from the `addins` menu) you can move (or copy) it to Radiant by selecting `from global workspace`.
 Select the data.frame(s) you want to use and click the `Load` button.

-To access all data files bundled with Radiant choose `examples` from the `Load data of type` dropdown and then click `Load` button.
+To access all data files bundled with Radiant choose `examples` from the `Load data of type` dropdown and then click the `Load` button.
 These files are used to illustrate the various data and analysis tools accessible in Radiant.
 For example, the `avengers` and `publishers` data are used to illustrate how to combine data in R(adiant) (i.e., _Data > Combine_).

 If `csv` data is available online choose `csv (url)` from the dropdown, paste the url into the text input shown, and press `Load`.
 If an `rda` file is available online choose `rda (url)` from the dropdown, paste the url into the text input, and press `Load`.